microsoftgraph/msgraph-sdk-powershell/src/Search/v1.0/docs/Update-MgExternalConnectionGroup.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`: The description of the external group.
 Optional.
   - `[DisplayName <String>]`: The friendly name of the external group.
 Optional.
   - `[Members <IMicrosoftGraphExternalConnectorsIdentity[]>]`: A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
+You can add Microsoft Entra users, Microsoft Entra groups, or an externalGroup as members.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Type <String>]`: identityType